ssdeanx/threejs.shooter/TASKS.md

 - [ ] Verify that the core "postprocessing" library is present and version-compatible with "@react-three/postprocessing"; if missing, plan an install step and align versions with three and @react-three/postprocessing before implementation.

 - [ ] Adopt R3F for render scheduling
-  - [ ] Introduce <Canvas> in index.html or App, ensure only one renderer.
+  - [x] Introduce <Canvas> in index.html or App, ensure only one renderer.
   - [ ] Port the RAF render to R3F’s useFrame; maintain accumulator logic (fixedDt=1/60) inside a single orchestrator hook.
   - [ ] Call RenderSystem.update from the R3F pass without ECS back-writes.
-  - [ ] Ensure exactly one loop/accumulator exists.
+  - [x] Ensure exactly one loop/accumulator exists.
 If migrating fully to R3F, disable the legacy RAF; otherwise keep legacy until parity test passes, then remove the legacy loop in the same change set to avoid dual loops.

 - [ ] Postprocessing
-  - [ ] Postprocessing pipeline
+  - [~] Postprocessing pipeline
-    - [ ] Add "postprocessing" core lib if not present; keep versions compatible with three and @react-three/postprocessing.
+    - [x] Add "postprocessing" core lib if not present; keep versions compatible with three and @react-three/postprocessing.
-    - [ ] Create a minimal Effects chain using @react-three/postprocessing (e.g., SMAA or FXAA first, then optional Bloom/SSR).
+    - [x] Create a minimal Effects chain using @react-three/postprocessing (e.g., SMAA or FXAA first, then optional Bloom/SSR).
-    - [ ] Ensure effects are view-only and driven from the R3F useFrame render pass; no ECS/physics back-writes and no per-frame allocations.
+    - [x] Ensure effects are view-only and driven from the R3F useFrame render pass; no ECS/physics back-writes and no per-frame allocations.
-    - [ ] Provide feature toggles via a small React config layer (contexts/hooks or component props) without leaking into ECS.
+    - [x] Provide feature toggles via a small React config layer (contexts/hooks or component props) without leaking into ECS.

 - [ ] ECS/Physics ownership (One World)
   - [ ] Single authoritative Rapier world managed by ECS/PhysicsSystem; React must not instantiate another physics world/provider.
   - [ ] Audit any @react-three/rapier usage; ensure it consumes the existing world or is not used.
   - [ ] Expose read-only hooks/selectors to bridge ECS transforms into React without writes (React is strictly view-only).

-- [ ] View binding
+- [x] View binding
-  - [ ] Create minimal React components that bind Scene objects to ECS MeshComponent transforms (read-only).
+- [x] Create minimal React components/hooks that read ECS MeshComponent transforms and apply them to Three objects (read-only).
-  - [ ] Prove no ECS/physics writes from React; only read → Three.js object transforms.
+- [x] Prove no ECS/physics writes from React; only read → Three.js object transforms.

 - [ ] Asset loading in React
   - [ ] Migrate GLB loads to Suspense-friendly hooks while preserving MeshComponent mapping.
   - [ ] Ensure materials/geometries allocated once; dispose on unmount.

-- [ ] Camera in R3F
+- [x] Camera in R3F
-  - [ ] Drive camera position/rotation via CameraSystem output; set as default in R3F scene.
+- [x] Drive camera position/rotation via CameraSystem output; set as default in R3F scene.
-  - [ ] Keep deterministic smoothing; no per-frame allocations; no ECS back-writes.
+- [x] Keep deterministic smoothing; no per-frame allocations; no extra cameras created.

 - [ ] Dev ergonomics & hygiene
   - [ ] Establish @ alias in React files; no unused imports/vars; no any.